Queen's Own Royal West Kent Regiment: Post-war

 After the end of the Second World War and with Indian independence in 1948, all infantry regiments in the British Army were reduced to only a single regular battalion. and, as a result, the 2nd Battalion was disbanded in 1948 (nominally being amalgamated with the 1st Battalion).

 When the Territorial Army was reconstituted in 1947, 633 Infantry Regiment reformed at Blackheath as 569 (The Queen's Own) Searchlight Regiment.
 In March 1949 it was redesignated 569 (The Queen's Own) (Mixed) Light Anti-Aircraft/Searchlight Regiment, reflecting a partially changed role and the inclusion of members of the Women's Royal Army Corps (hence the designation 'Mixed').
 The regiment still wore its 20th Londons cap badge, together with RA collar badges.
 About 1951 its personnel adopted a supplementary shoulder title of 'THE QUEEN'S OWN' in grey on black beneath the RA shoulder title and above the AA Command arm badge.
 AA Command was disbanded in March 1955, and as part of the reduction the regiment was merged into 265 Light Anti-Aircraft Regiment, becoming 'Q Battery (The Queens Own)', based at Lewisham.
 Further reductions in 1961 saw the whole regiment become 'Q (London) Battery' at Grove Park, perpetuating the history of four separate London battalions and regiments, and the Queen's Own lineage was discontinued.

 Counterinsurgencies

-From 1951 to 1954, the sole remaining Regular Battalion fought against pro-independence guerrillas belonging to the Malayan National Liberation Army (MNLA) during the Malayan Emergency.
-During their time in Malaya, the West Kents fought and killed numerous MNLA guerrillas, many of which they decapitated.
-Later in 2001, former soldiers of the regiment admitted that this was a common practice among British units in Malaya, and that it caused a public outcry after public knowledge.
+From 1951 to 1954, the sole remaining Regular Battalion fought against the Malayan National Liberation Army (MNLA) during the Malayan Emergency.
+During their time in Malaya, the West Kents fought and killed numerous MNLA guerrillas, many of whom they decapitated.
+In 2001, former soldiers of the regiment admitted that this was a common practice among British units in Malaya, and that it caused a public outcry in Britain.

 Later they took part in the occupation of the Suez canal zone in 1956.
-Between 1958-1959 the regiment were sent to fight against the National Organisation of Cypriot Fighters (EOKA) during the Cyprus Emergency.
+Between 1958–1959 the regiment were sent to fight against the National Organisation of Cypriot Fighters (EOKA) during the Cyprus Emergency.

 In 1959, it returned to Britain for the last time, being amalgamated in 1961 with the Buffs (Royal East Kent Regiment), to form the Queen's Own Buffs, The Royal Kent Regiment.